afmfe-iul/TSINeuralNet/README.md

     -Xms<size>        // sets the initial Java heap size -Xmx<size>        // sets the maximum Java heap size

 **Also if you want to run the app from a jar file you must have a 64bit JVM.
-The command to launch the app would be something like:**
+The command to launch the app with 1500MB of heap space would be:**

-    	java -jar -d64 -Xmx1500 <jar path>
+    	java -jar -d64 -Xmx1500m <jar path>